 So you’ve already made the decision to move to Massachusetts, but where in Massachusetts?
 There are a number of things to consider when relocating, and there is a place for every lifestyle.
 Massachusetts arguably is split into six main areas:

-1. The City of Boston has many distinct neighborhoods, such as South Boston, East Boston, Beacon Hill, Hyde Park and several others.
+1. The City of Boston has many distinct neighborhoods, such as South Boston, East Boston, Beacon Hill, Hyde Park, and others.
 Living in downtown Boston can be fun and exciting, but also expensive.

 2. The North Shore includes communities along the water and areas generally north up to the New Hampshire border, which, at its closest point, is only about 35 miles away from Boston.
 Many North Shore cities and towns are less than a 45-minute drive to the New Hampshire and Maine seacoasts.